Fordalex/power-in-numbers/readme/testing.md

 Create a new account to continue with the following tests.

-## login
+## Login

 Logging in for exsisting users:

 When on the login page the user will need their username and password to gain access to the site.

-- Try loggin in with both the fields empty
+- Try logging in with both the fields empty
-- Try loggin in with a registered username but no password
+- Try logging in with a registered username but no password
-- Try loggin in with a registered username and the incorrect password
+- Try logging in with a registered username and the incorrect password
-- Try loggin in with a non registered username but a registered password
+- Try logging in with a non registered username but a registered password

 For each of these scenarios the user will be redirected to another page telling them there details were incorrect.

-## Adding a session
+## Adding A Session

 This page is found on the users profile click the 'add' tab and click 'add session'.
 Adding a new session: